Herbivore Digestive Processes

 Both types obtain 100% of their food from plant forages.
 But unlike humans, both types of herbivores gain a significant part of their nutrition directly from the digestion of billions of bacteria inhabiting their one or more stomachs.
 Here is how they obtain that extra nutrition.

 The bacterial counts in a cow’s first 3 stomachs are astronomical.
-No digestion occurs in these first three stomachs, so the bacteria there can keep right on multiplying and feasting on cellulose, breaking it down for the cow.
+No digestion occurs in these first three stomachs, so the bacteria there can keep right on multiplying and feasting on cellulose.
 The bacteria are an essential part of the cow’s ability to eat only plant matter, as the bacteria breaks the cellulose down into easily digestible carbs that both the cow and the bacteria and other microbes can utilize for nourishment.

 Holstein dairy cows in a UK pasture